 Lemma 2.
-When Assumptions 3 and 4 hold, there exists an interval of platforms that result in the incumbent facing the moderate opponent and winning reelection with a lower probability than if she had the more extreme platform \tilde{x}'{I} and faced the extremist with probability p.
+When Assumptions 3 and 4 hold, there exists an interval of platforms that result in the incumbent facing the moderate opponent and winning reelection with a lower probability than if she had the more extreme platform $\tilde{x}'1$ and faced the extremist with probability p.

-Lemma 2 extends to positive costs of running for intermediate values of p.
-When c > 0 is small and p close to 1/2, there exists an incumbent platform that induces the extremist opponent to enter the race, resulting in a higher probability of reelection than slightly more moderate platforms.
+This observation extends to positive costs of running for office.
+Consider first the case of p close to 1/2.
+When c > 0 is small, there exists an incumbent platform that induces the extremist opponent to enter the race, resulting in a higher probability of reelection than slightly more moderate platforms.
 Thus, assuming that candidates face a small but positive cost to enter the race does not give us substantively different insights for intermediate values of p.